How to Communicate a Pay Raise to an Employee

 - Communicate effectively about the pay raise so that the employee feels rewarded and recognized by the increase.

 Schedule a private meeting with the employee to discuss their pay.
 During the meeting, consider, be specific about the details of the pay increase and make the employee feel valued and appreciated.
-Some specific tips include:
+Some specific tips to make the pay communication successful include:

 - Providing the context for the employee’s pay raise.
 For example, if the company’s philosophy is to award pay increases based on merit and contribution, let the employee know the rise in pay is to show appreciation for her contributions this year.